pwning/public-writeup/hitcon2016/pwn400-heart-attack/readme.md

 +-----------+----------------------------------------------+
 ```

-We have now overlapped a large free block with a an allocated block, but this
+We have now overlapped a large free block with an allocated block, but
-isn't useful yet, as we don't know any addresses.
-Now, we turn to leaking libc.
+this isn't useful yet, as we don't know any addresses.
+Now, we turn to
-Log messages are printed via a format string with `%s`, so we need to place a
+leaking libc.
+Log messages are printed via a format string with `%s`,
-libc address precisely at the start of an allocated log buffer (in this case,
+so we need to place a libc address precisely at the start of an
-`partial2`).
+allocated log buffer (in this case, `partial2`).

 First, we reallocate `partial1` (0x80) out of the `top` chunk: